mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 Content-Transfer-Encoding for requests and response.

 This document updates {{RFC7030}} to require the POST request and payload response of all endpoints use Base64 encoding as specified in Section 4 of {{RFC4648}}.
-In both cases, the Distinguished Encoding Rules (DER) {{X690}} are used to produce the input for the Base64    encoding routine.
+In both cases, the Distinguished Encoding Rules (DER) {{X.690}} are used to produce the input for the Base64    encoding routine.
 This format is to be used regardless of any Content-Transfer-Encoding header, and any value in such a header MUST be ignored.

 ## Whitespace processing

 Note that "base64" as used in the HTTP {{RFC2616}} does not permit CRLF, while the "base64" used in MIME {{RFC2045}} does.
-This specification clarifies that despite {{RFC2616}}, that white space including CR, LF, spaces (ASCII 32) and, tabs (ASCII 9) should be tolerated by receivers.
+This specification clarifies that despite {{RFC2616}}, that white space including CR, LF, spaces (ASCII 32) and, tabs (ASCII 9) SHOULD be tolerated by receivers.
 Senders are not required to insert any kind of white space.

 ## Changes sections 4 of RFC7030